 By vaccinating our pets, we are ensuring that they are immune to different, possibly fatal diseases if/when they get exposed to them.
-Vaccinating our animals prevents spreading of these diseases.
-Also, if you think of it from a cost-standpoint, it costs less to prevent diseases than it does to treat them.
+It costs less to prevent diseases than it does to treat them!

-Rabies is a severe and often fatal disease that effects the brain and central nervous system.
-The most common carriers of this disease are raccoons.
-Other wild animals that are common carriers are skunks, bats, foxes and coyotes.
+Rabies is a severe and often fatal disease that affects the brain and central nervous system.
 Massachusetts requires that both cats & dogs receive their rabies vaccination as early as 6 months of age.
 A second vaccine is recommended after 1 year and then boosters every three years.